 This Standard should be used in conjunction with IEEE Std 844.1™/CSA C22.2 No. 293.1, Standard for Skin Effect Trace Heating of Pipelines, Vessels, Equipment, and Structures—General, Testing, Marking, and Documentation Requirements.

 Since skin effect trace heating systems are interrelated with electric power, control, and alarm systems, other standards, some of which are listed in Clause 2, should be referred to when using this Standard.
+Overview

 This standard is divided into seven clauses.
 Clause 1 provides the scope and purpose.
 Clause 2 lists references to other standards that are useful in applying this standard.
 Clause 3 references definitions that are found in IEEE Std 844.1/CSA C22.2 No. 293.1.
 Clause 4 establishes the design guidelines for skin effect trace heating.
 Clause 5 provides installation considerations and guidelines.
 Clause 6 covers field testing, start-up, commissioning, and operation of skin effect trace heating systems.
 Clause 7 provides maintenance and repair guidelines.